Cocker Spaniel health problems

 While one form of glaucoma is inherited and a part of a dog’s genetics, another can be prevented by trying to avoid any injury or trauma to their eyes.

 Keratoconjunctivitis Sicca (KCS or Dry Eye)

-Dry eye, also known as keratoconjunctivitis sicca or KCS, is common in Cocker Spaniels which reduces the amount of fluid produced by the tear gland.
+Common in Cocker Spaniels, dry eye - also known as keratoconjunctivitis sicca or KCS - reduces the amount of fluid produced by the tear gland.
 This means that affected dogs are no longer able to keep their eyes moist, resulting in sore, itchy eyes and infections.